matyalatte/tuw/docs/FAQ.md

 It's a little complicated task, but you can find tons of websites that explain about it.
 Also, you can see [some examples](../examples/tips/multi_lines/) about it.

+## 1MB is not small for me...

+I mean, it's small as a cross-platform and native looking GUI.
+Well, you can use [UPX](./UPX.md) if you want smaller executables.

 ## What's `gui_config.json` for?

 It saves the previously executed arguments.